 Género, nación y literatura: Emilia Pardo Bazán en la literatura gallega y española

-Género, nación y literatura: Emilia Pardo Bazán en la literatura gallega y española (ePub)
+Género, nación y literatura: Emilia Pardo Bazán en la literatura gallega y española (Paperback)

 Emilia Pardo Bazan’s place in Spanish and Galician literatures has been hard won, and she has yet to receive the recognition she deserves.
 In Género, nación y literatura: Emilia Pardo Bazán en la literatura gallega y española, Carmen Pereira-Muro studies the work and persona of this fascinating author in the context of Spanish and Galician competing nationalisms.
 She re-reads the literary histories and national canons of Spain and Galicia as patriarchal master narratives that struggle to assimilate or silence Pardo Bazán’s alternative national project.